Madison YorkMercury Staff

-In anticipation of the release of its fiscal year report, the Student Counseling Center is looking for solutions to challenges such as a shortage of personnel and a growing waitlist due to resource constraints.
+In anticipation of the release of its fiscal year report, the Student Counseling Center is looking for solutions to challenges such as a shortage of personnel and a growing demand for services.

 Since the state recently implemented a soft hiring freeze, discouraging the hiring of non-essential personnel, students seeking services at the center have experienced long waitlists and delayed care.
 American studies sophomore Kennedy Patton utilized individual counseling services intermittently as a freshman in 2015 and said they’ve noticed a drastic change since the hiring freeze.

 “The counselors are always great, and I think mainly it’s just availability,” Patton said.
 “It was really easy at first.
 I think I got in with a consistent counselor within a week.
 It wasn’t very long at all.
 And now — I’m not even going to try now, because you only get six appointments, and what’s the point?”

 Initially, the SCC offered 12 free counseling sessions per year to students, in addition to an initial evaluation session.
 However, due to the hiring freeze, limited space and lower salaries for UTD staff clinicians compared to what those in private practice receive, the amount of sessions per year was reduced to six, said Jim Cannici, director of the SCC.

 “So we knew — and this is something colleges around the nation have been facing —how do you help a lot of students with limited resources, that nearly all college counseling centers have?”
 Cannici said.
 “We’re trying to be as mindful as we can to get students in as soon as we can and get them hooked up with some resources.”